 Winchester annexes nearly 6 square miles of Frederick County enlarging former 3.4 square mile City one year after City/County consolidation referendum passes in City, but fails in Frederick County.

 Patsy Cline (b.
-1932) elected to the Country Music Hall of Fame- local soda fountain waitress sings her way to Nashville and on to international fame even after tragic plane crash in 1963.
-Married on steps of home in downtown Winchester (now a public museum).
+1932) elected to the Country Music Hall of Fame-local soda fountain waitress sings her way to Nashville and on to international fame even after tragic plane crash in 1963.
+Married on steps of home in downtown Winchester (now a private museum).
 Buried just outside Winchester.

 Loudoun Street pedestrian mall is created when two blocks of Loudoun Street are closed to vehicles two years after City constructs first parking garage and implements Special Tax Assessment Districts.